Office: Student Financial Assistance

 The Herman L. Donovan Fellowship for Older Adults program allows Kentucky residents 65 years of age or older to pursue credit-bearing coursework at NKU for a degree or for personal enrichment without payment of application fees or tuition.
 Donovan Scholars are responsible for books, supplies, parking, and applicable taxes.
 Noncredit courses are not included in this benefit.
 Upon applying for admission, students must submit proof of age.
 The tuition award is posted to the student’s account by the Office of Student Financial Assistance.

-To serve as a graduate assistant (GA), one must be enrolled (fully, provisionally, or conditionally) in a graduate certificate or graduate degree program.
+To serve as a graduate assistant (GA), one must be enrolled (fully or provisionally) in a graduate certificate or graduate degree program.

 Students admitted as non-degree may be appointed as graduate assistants with the approval of the Vice Provost for Graduate Education, Research & Outreach or designee.
 Students with concurrent admission (graduate and undergraduate) may not be appointed as graduate assistants.